knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

           retry: 5
 ```

+!!! note

-**NOTE:** The `clusterDefault` setting determines the global, cluster-wide default channel type.
-You can configure channel defaults for individual namespaces by using the `namespaceDefaults` setting.
+  The `clusterDefault` setting determines the global, cluster-wide default Channel type.
+You can configure Channel defaults for individual namespaces by using the `namespaceDefaults` setting.

-### Setting the default channel for the broker
+### Setting the default Channel for the Broker

-If you are using a channel-based broker, you can change the default channel type for the broker from InMemoryChannel to KafkaChannel, by updating the `config-br-default-channel` ConfigMap.
+If you are using a Channel-based broker, you can change the default Channel type for the Broker from InMemoryChannel to KafkaChannel, by updating the `config-br-default-channel` ConfigMap.

 ```yaml
 apiVersion: v1